6aru/dotfiles/README.md

 If you want to use these dotfiles, here's how you can get started.

-> **Note:** These configurations are tailored for a specific environment and may not work out-of-the-box on your system.
+> **Note:** These configurations are tailored for my specific environment and may not work out-of-the-box on your system.

 **1. Clone the repository:**